2015 REVISED CONSTITUTION OF THE PAN-AFRICAN SOCIETY OF CARDIOLOGY (PASCAR)

 SECTION 4: COMPOSITION OF THE GOVERNING COUNCIL

-The Governing Council of PASCAR, hereafter referred to as COUNCIL, shall comprise the following elected officials:
+The Governing Council of PASCAR, hereafter referred to as COUNCIL, shall comprise the following elected officials: (except the editor of CVJA who shall be appointed by the editorial board of the journal and ratified by the Governing Council):

 - President – to be elected on a rotational basis from the the five (5) regions mentioned in ii) below.